What does it mean to be a responsible AI practitioner: An ontology of roles and skills: Proposed competency framework for responsible AI practitioners

 \subsection{Data scientist}

-The data scientist occupation comes up within 9 job postings and it is not directly represented within the interview dataset.
-Similar to those in the \textit{Researcher (technical)} category, job postings within this category sought to fill traditional data scientist roles with an added focus on examining AI ethics related issues.The common responsibilities outlined for these positions were to collect and pre-process data, and develop/analyze and test models -- these are typical of existing data science roles.
-However, an emphasis was placed on their responsibility to test machine learning models for AI ethics concerns such as fairness and transparency.
-Moreover, their role also involves understanding and interpreting existing regulation, policies and standard on impact of AI systems and testing AI systems' capability with respect to elements covered in these policies.
-They also need to work with technical and non-technical stakeholders to communicate findings, build capacity and engage them as needed.
-These three roles are consistently highlighted in all of the 9 job postings for different applications and teams.
+The data scientist occupation is represented in 10 job postings in our dataset, and none in the interviews.
+The job postings seek to fill traditional data scientist roles with an added focus on examining responsible \ac{AI}-related issues.
+The common responsibilities outlined for these positions are a) to collect and pre-process data, and b) to develop, analyze, and test models -- these are typical of existing data science roles.
+However, the job postings emphasize the position's responsibility to test machine learning models for \ac{AI} ethics concerns such as fairness and transparency.
+Data scientists who work in the responsible AI domain have additional non-conventional roles.
+These roles include understanding and interpreting existing regulations, policies, and standards on the impact of \ac{AI} systems and testing the systems' capability for elements covered in these policies.
+They also need to work with technical and non-technical stakeholders to communicate findings, build capacity around responsible AI concepts and engage them as needed.

-\paragraph{Qualifications} Majority of the job posting data require a bachelors degree in quantitative fields such as data science and computer science and prefer higher degrees (masters or PhD).
-The requirements for experience is relatively extensive.
-Companies are looking for candidates who have experience in data science, software engineering and working with large language models.
-Moreover, they are looking for experience in putting responsible AI principles into practice, evaluating ethics of algorithm and having basic familiarity law and policy research.
-The ability and experience to translate AI ethic principles into practice is heavily emphasized throughout these job postings.